-TCI opted for two of Universal Robots industrial robotic arms, the UR3 and UR5, to perform labelling and assembly tasks, with technicians from Design Energy assisting in the initial programming of the robots so each was operating to TCI’s exact requirements.
+TCI opted for two of Universal Robots industrial robotic arms, the UR3 and UR5, to perform labeling and assembly tasks, with technicians from design energy assisting in the initial programming of the robots so each was operating to TCI’s exact requirements.

 As one of the largest plastic injection molding companies in New Zealand, Auckland-based TCI has been manufacturing products for a wide range of industries for over 20 years.